- approx. 4 hours start to finish over 7km.

 The Great Wall is often built up and down incredibly steep hillsides; a highlight of this section is a special spot where the wall meets a cliff that forms a natural barrier, the steps of the wall leading up to a sheer cliff.
 It makes a good spot for a short break, but there’s not much room for sitting.
 Quite obviously we cannot continue any further, so we’ll backtrack a little and take a hillside detour, walking through chestnut orchards to get back on to our second section of wall for the day.

 The second section of Great Wall continues much as the first, and a natural barrier will again force us off.
 This time, though, it’s a valley that makes it difficult to continue, with the ruined wall making a steep descent into the valley.
 Instead of trying a dangerous descent over loose rocks and bricks dislodged by trees and weathering, we’ll follow a thin dirt trail down the hill, into the valley, and then past the remnants of the wall as we head for the Little West Lake.

 A section of the Great Wall on this hike has just reopened after a bit of restoration work.
-On this hike we’ll see the results for the first time on this hike.
-Hopefully they’ve done a good job!
+On this hike we’ll see a bit of both restored and unrestored Great Wall.